egorbronnikov/egorbronnikov.github.io/_pages/teaching.md

 Since 2020, when it experienced the first semester, the FUM has grown _from several to almost seven dozen_ freely available courses many of which were exiled from the state-owned Russian Universities.

-The growing popularity of the Free University of Moscow, which has begun to be felt as a danger by the current Russian regime, has been considered so salient by the Russian Government that in spring 2023 it was labelled as the so-called Undesirable (or Unwelcome) organization on the territory of the Russian Federation.
+In the spring of 2023, the growing popularity of the Free University of Moscow has begun to be felt as a danger by the current Russian regime so salient that it was labelled as the so-called Undesirable (or Unwelcome) Organization on the territory of the Russian Federation.
 This euphemism of political repressions — by which, for example, among others, Transparency International Russia, and Greenpeace were labelled — implies a high probability of criminal prosecution of all current professors at the FUM.

 ### Courses Taught

 (TBA)

-The syllabuses of the courses taught will be here soon.
+The syllabuses of the courses I teach at the FUM will be here soon.